top of page

 6. Research Where You will be Traveling

 Research the culture of where you are traveling so you are well prepared to talk to people and build relationships with them.
-Prepare your mind to try new foods and stay in a place that may not be as comfortable as home.
-Culture shock might happen, and it’s best to prepare for this prior to your trip.
+If they come from a different faith background, spend some time learning more about what they believe.
+Prepare to try new foods and stay in a place that may not be as comfortable as home.
+You might experience culture shock if you've never been somewhere like there before, and that's ok!

-Be prepared for the specifics of whatever kind of ministry you’ll be involved in.
-If you need to be prepared to teach Bible lessons or lead games and crafts, begin your preparation well before you leave for your trip.
+Be prepared for the specific type of ministry you’ll be involved in.
+If you're expected to teach Bible lessons or lead games and crafts, begin your preparation well before you leave for your trip.
 Good preparation will help make it an easier transition into a new ministry context.
+Some ministry activities, such as evangelism, will require much different training than construction ministry, for example.

 8. Be Flexible

 Not everything will go according to plan.
 Be prepared for things to change along the way, especially if you're in a culture that doesn't prioritize timeliness like we do!
 Keep a positive attitude as changes come up.
 Model a Christlike humility and patience both to your team members as well as locals.
+Nothing will ruin your trip as fast as a bad attitude that spreads throughout your team.
 The way you respond to trials and changes might be part of your witness to others!

 9. Bring a Journal and a Pen

 Journaling can help you remember all that God does while you are on your mission trip.
-It can also be a way for you to pray to God during your trip.
+It can also be a way for you to pray to God and pour out your heart to Him as you are processing so many things.
 Recording all the special and difficult moments from your trip will be something you might want to look back on one day.
-Journaling provides a space for you to savor all that God does while you are on your trip.
+Journaling provides a space for you to savor all that God is doing during your week of ministry.

 10. Share Your Story During and After

-Be willing to share your testimony with people you may meet on your mission trip.
-God molded our stories together and He will use them, so be open to talking about what God has done for you throughout your life.
-Also, God can use what happened on your trip even after you get home.
-Take the time to tell people about your trip and how it impacted you.
-Testify to people about missions and how you saw God at work on your trip.
+Be willing to share your testimony with people you meet on your mission trip.
+Just remember that God should be the focus of your story, not you!
+God molded your story for a purpose, and He can use it to impact others for His glory.
+Once you get back home, take the time to tell people about your trip and how it impacted you.
+Testify to people about how you saw God at work on your trip, and allow God to use you as an ambassador to share with people the importance of global missions.
 When you share your story, remember to give God the glory.
-Your trip is not ultimately about what you did, but about what God did through you and your team.
+Your trip is not ultimately about what you did, but about what God did through you and your team!

 Recent Posts